guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 To add a list of custom fields, make sure you add a comma after each custom field, and none at the end of the JSON structure.

-*A full example o structure is provided in the alert action screen:*
+*A full example JSON structure is provided in the alert action screen:*

 ::